Recovery Wheel |

 fast rules, although there are some components you would never want to

 leave out.
-Intention is the main element that is required.
+Intention and gratitude are the main elements that are vital.
 It is my

 personal opinion that there is value in "doing things by the book"